WJCHumble/fmr/README.md

   -D
 ```

->Note that you don't set `--scope`, the package will be installed in root.
+>Note that if you don't set `--scope`, the package will be installed in root.

 ### fmr run